wayne-xyz/pomodoring/dev.md

 ## Development mode strategy
+- task list and session stergy
+    - when the session end, update the session info with the current taskid and projectid

+- firestore storage strategy
+    - start session, -> update the states collection,
+    - end session, -> update the states collection, add a new session record
+    - signup, -> create a new user, creat a default task

 - Set the limit user email in the .env file
     - When the user login, check the user email is in the allowed list
     - If not, prompt the user it's not public beta version